Table of Contents

 Sheldon Brown’s Bicycle Technical Information (“BTI”) pages have been updated since his death in 2008, and continued to be published after Harris Cyclery closed in June 2021.

-This comment on how riders adhere to beliefs about chain maintenance rings true:
+This comment published in a BTI page on how riders adhere to beliefs about chain maintenance rings true:

 Chain maintenance is one of the most controversial aspects of bicycle mechanics.
 Chain durability is affected by riding style, gear choice, whether the bicycle is ridden in rain or snow, type of soil in the local terrain, type of lubricant, lubrication techniques, and the sizes and condition of the bicycle’s sprockets.
 Because there are so many variables, it has not been possible to do controlled experiments under real-world conditions.
 As a result, everybody’s advice about chain maintenance is based on anecdotal “evidence” and experience.
 Experts disagree on this subject, sometimes bitterly.
 This is sometimes considered a “religious” matter in the bicycle community, and much vituperative invective has been uttered in this regard between different schismatic cults.